Tigrou59/Python-Docker/README.md

     volumes:
       PythonVol:

-> We have added some option related with the interactive mode and a named volume for hold the datas persistants, we run the service directly, not in background >> (docker-compose up -d), but simply with the run option on the service
+> We have added some option related with the interactive mode and a named volume for hold the persistent datas, we run the service directly, not in background >> (docker-compose up -d), but simply with the run option on the service

 docker-compose run slim-python